 Chronic Wasting Disease (CWD) was first detected during the 1960’s in a captive deer research facility in Colorado.
-Although that’s not yet the worst thing that Wyoming has inherited from Colorado (#vanlife) it is becoming an increasing concern for wildlife managers and hunters.
+Although that’s not yet the worst thing that Wyoming has inherited from Colorado, it is becoming an increasing concern for wildlife managers and hunters.

 A previous Wyoming Wildlife Federation article goes into greater detail about how CWD works and what it is.

-Although most hunting areas have voluntary testing in Wyoming, areas 96 and 97 are the first deer hunt areas with required CWD testing going into the fall 2020 hunting season.
+Although most hunting areas have voluntary testing in Wyoming, areas 59, 60, 64, 65, 157, 171 are deer hunt areas with required CWD testing going into the fall 2022 hunting season.
 Increased participation could negate the need for required testing units.
 Volunteering tissue for testing is quick and easy: the Wyoming Game and Fish Department outlines steps you can take this season to test for CWD.

 If you’ve ever seen an animal with CWD, you already know that the symptoms look rough, to say the least.
 The last thing any hunter wants is for herds to consist of small and unhealthy deer, but how does testing help?
 Don’t biologists already know where the infected herds are?
 Here are some reasons this season to get your deer tested this fall.

 More Data, More Deer